 He took his time replying – there was subtlety needed, here, for he spoke to a King.
 He went with the truth.
 "I'm Cloud.
 Ex-SOLDIER, First Class."

 "Me too," Tifa confirmed.

 Aeris simply said, "A flower seller."

-Red XIII simply said, "A specimen."
+Red XIII simply said, "A research specimen."

+"What a crew," Rufus shrugged.
 Cloud smiled inside – in that moment, he'd been thinking the same thing.